Richard Hale

-Richard Hale (born James Richards Hale; November 16, 1892 - May 18, 1981) was an American opera and concert singer and later a character actor of film, stage and television.
-Hale's appearance often landed him roles as either Middle Eastern or Native American characters.
+Richard Hale (born James Richards Hale; November 16, 1892 – May 18, 1981) was an American opera and concert singer and later a character actor in film, stage and television.
+Hale's appearance often landed him roles as Middle Eastern or Native American characters.

 Life and career

 Born in Rogersville, Tennessee, Hale attended Columbia University on a singing scholarship.
 Upon graduation in 1914, he turned down an offer to join Columbia's English department, choosing instead to join Minnie Maddern Fiske's theater group.
 Hale's 1921 debut at Aeolian Hall began a successful career in opera as a baritone; he toured Europe and the United States.
 The 1927 New York Times film review of The Unknown credits "Richard Hale, baritone" as singing "The Pirate's Frolic".

 During the 1930s, Hale performed at the Berkshire Playhouse in Stockbridge, Massachusetts.
-For the summer of 1931 he was part of the Summer stock theater cast at Denver's Elitch Theatre.
+For the summer of 1931 he was in Denver, playing in summer stock at the Elitch Theatre.
 Hale also narrated the American premiere of Peter and the Wolf by Sergei Prokofiev, at Symphony Hall, Boston, with Prokofiev himself conducting.
 Hale was also the narrator for Arthur Fiedler's 1953 RCA recording of the same music with the Boston Pops.